Canada’s Sovereign Wealth Fund: Should You Invest In It?

 - what fees Canadians will pay

-- how returns will actually be distributed
+- how returns to retail investors will be calculated and distributed

-How It Compares to Norway
+How Canada Compares to Norway and Australia

 This is where people need to slow down.